JavierJerezAntonetti/AE-WhisperX-Local-Transcriber/README.md

     * The API transcribes the audio using WhisperX, performs word-level alignment, and returns a JSON response with timed words.
     * The AE script parses the JSON, creates a new text layer for each word in your active composition, applies the configured styles, and sets its in/out points.
     * Finally, all created text layers are pre-composed.
+6.  **Arrange/Combine (Optional):** Use the Text Layer Utilities to format the newly created word layers into paragraphs.

+---

 ## Prerequisites